-You can get a tattoo done while taking antibiotics, with relatively little risk involved.
-However, the results won't be optimal.
+You can get a tattoo done while taking antibiotics, however, the results may not be optimal.

-Naturally, anything that enters our body or bloodstream, is usually treated as a foreign object.
-The ink itself is generally a mix of colored metals, such as lead and titanium.
+Naturally, anything that enters our body or bloodstream is usually treated as a foreign object.
+The ink itself is generally a mix of various particles, including colored metals, such as lead and titanium.

 A tattoo should be treated as any other wound, which means it is vital to care for it appropriately and with responsibility.

 The best advice for anyone wanting a tattoo, but who is currently taking antibiotics, is to wait.
 Getting the tattoo could put your body under a lot more stress, since it is already dealing with an infection.